Configuring SNMP Settings

 Protocol: SNMP

-Port: 161 (Get/Walk) 162 (Traps)
+Port: 161 (Get/Walk) 162 (Traps) -

 Generate a test alert by clicking Generate Test Alert.

 The everRun software generates a test alert and SNMP sends traps to recipients of SNMP traps; e-Alerts send a sample email with the subject "Test Alert" to all email recipients of e-Alerts, if configured (see Configuring e-Alerts); and Support Configuration sends a notification to your authorized Stratus service representative, if configured (see Configuring Remote Support Settings).
-Watch the Alerts History log (see The Alerts History Page) for delivery status.
+Watch the Alerts History log (see the Alerts History Page) for delivery status.